MortenGredal/gamer-match-a-noob-project/DISCUSSION.md

 # Task 2 - Credits (I am credit to team!)

-Once the initial game, user and association table(s) were done, adding credits was fairly straightforward.
+Once the initial game, user and association table(s) were done, adding credit was fairly straightforward.

 Since a user can have a credit in every team, a uni-literal OneToMany relationship made sense.
 Same goes for Credits-Game, as a credit can only be tied to one game.